arman-hosain/CS5365-attention-is-all-you-need-pytorch/README.md

 # Re-implementing *Attention Is All You Need* — PyTorch / Multi30k DE→EN

 **CS 5365: Deep Learning — The University of Texas at El Paso**
-Authors: Arman · Samin Islam
+Authors: Arman Hossain · Samin Islam

 ---